 - Mount Doom.

 - Mordor itself, as it's suggestive of the Latin "mors", which means death, and is a bit too close to the related word "murder" for comfort.
-In-story, the name still qualifies: it means "Black Country", in reference to its wasted state and perpetual shadow.
-It's more literal than that: Tolkien's academic specialty was Old English, and he had a fondness for just lifting parts of its vocabulary for his legendarium — "Ent" means giant, for instance, and "Orthanc" is Old English for "craft".
+In-story, the name still qualifies: it means "Black Country", in reference to its wasted state and perpetual shadow. note It's more literal than that: Tolkien's academic specialty was Old English, and he had a fondness for just lifting parts of its vocabulary for his legendarium — "Ent" means giant, for instance, and "Orthanc" is Old English for "craft".
 "Mordor" quite literally means Murder.

 - Most of the foregoing also applies to Moria (the Black Chasm), which the Dwarves call by a different name (Khazad-Dûm, "the Dwarf-delving").